 I was so inspired by the grain-based menus at both of the #CropUp2019 events that I wanted to recreate a dessert featuring one of my favourite grains, corn!
 It is worth pointing out, that the corn Grain Farmers of Ontario represent is not sweet corn or popcorn.
 Ontario is the largest corn producing province in Canada making up 63% of Canada’s corn with over 90% of the grain are used domestically as animal feed, ethanol production and of course, human consumption.
 Ontario is a top producer of “dent” or field corn, which is used in corn meal, like used in my recipe.

 I love a good moist cake with complimentary flavours like coconut, pineapple and corn.
 Yes, corn!
-I made this Sweet Cornmeal Cake that’s fluffy, moist and has the delicious sweetness of corn.
+I made this Sweet Cornmeal Cake that’s fluffy, moist and plays off the sweetness of corn.
 It’s a twist on a traditional carrot cake with coconut, pineapple and pecans but without the carrots.
-Instead, I added fresh corn and incorporated stone-ground cornmeal for a little texture, what you would expect in cornbread.
+Instead, I added this sweet vegetable and incorporated stone-ground cornmeal for a little texture, what you would expect in cornbread.

 These mini cakes are made from one single 9″ square cake and cut into cute individual cakes.
 Layered with a fluffy, sweet and tangy cream cheese frosting and topped with toasted coconut flakes!
 This is just one delicious way to incorporate more grains into your diet ;).